Quiz Results

 Focus

-Attention and learning can suffer when nutrition is limited or the gut is stressed.
+Attention and learning suffer when nutrition is limited.

 Behavior